contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 The signature, behavior and design considerations of these two endpoints are detailed below.

-Future work, contingent upon the implementation of multiple aircraft classes, may include adding a discovery/recommendation endpoint, to help consumers map aircraft configuration attributes to a recommended aircraft class.
+If/when multiple aircraft classes are implemented, future work may include a discovery/recommendation endpoint to may include adding a discovery/recommendation endpoint, to help consumers map aircraft configuration attributes to a recommended aircraft class.
 The materialization of such an endpoint requires